bookofproofs/bookofproofs.github.io/_sources/history/19th-century/li-shanlan.md

 * Although he had been largely self educated in mathematics, Li now made contact with others having the same interests.
 * He wanted to make a career for himself in mathematics but at this time in China the subject was not considered of sufficient importance that one could make a living as a professional mathematician.
 * The best way for a scholar to earn his living, yet have sufficient time to push forward his research, was to be employed as a private tutor.
-* This is the route Li was forced to take and he was fortunate to be employed in 1845 by a family who had a deep love of education.
-* We have not yet referred in this article to the political situation in China during Li's life.
 * This is because up until about 1850 it had relatively little impact on him.
 * The British claimed that they were supporting the Chinese people against their leaders (always a good policy!).
 * Certainly the Chinese government had not been popular and after this its prestige declined further.